 Connect with us

-For the first time since the 2011 famine, food insecurity has begun to rise in Somalia.
-Over 1 million people are severely food insecure and 2 million face stressed levels of food security owing to the effects of poor seasonal rains, ongoing fighting and a drop in humanitarian funding in 2014.
+In the second half of 2014, food insecurity began to rise in Somalia for the first time since the 2011 famine.
+By September, over 1 million people were severely food insecure and 2 million faced stressed levels of food security owing to the effects of poor seasonal rains, rising food prices and ongoing fighting.

 The 2011 famine demonstrated the importance of early warning being matched by early action.
 As food and nutrition security indicators in Somalia have flagged a deepening crisis, FAO has rapidly reallocated existing funds, mobilized additional resources and adjusted ongoing programmes in order to assist severely food-insecure rural families through cash-for-work, livestock redistribution, animal health support and help in preparing for the next planting season.